klmr/box/README.md

   Python, modules can always be specified as relative imports, not only for submodules.

+* When specifying `attach = TRUE`, names of the `import`ed module are made available directly in the calling scope, but unlike in Python they are not *copied* into that scope, so local names may shadow imported names.

-* Modules export functions and objects they define, but they do not export symbols they themselves import: if a module `a` contains `import('b', attach = TRUE)`, none of the symbols from `b` will be visible for any code importing `a`.
+* As a consequence of this, modules export functions and objects they define, but they do not export symbols they themselves import: if a module `a` contains `import('b', attach = TRUE)`, none of the symbols from `b` will be visible for any code importing `a`.
 Where this is not the desired behaviour, users can use the `export_submodule` function instead of `import`.

 Design rationale
 ----------------